How to Prepare for GATE 2027 Along with ESE 2027

 While some students choose their particular exam, GATE or ESE, depending on their priority, but many candidates want to prepare for both exams simultaneously.
 There are many reasons why candidates like to prepare for both of these exams simultaneously.
 Here we have listed a few of them:

-1. It opens more future opportunities for the candidate.
+1. It opens up more future career opportunities for the candidate.

-2. It will be an opportunity to save a whole year for those who want to prepare for IES just after clearing GATE.
+2. It saves a whole year for those who want to prepare for ESE right after clearing GATE.

-3. GATE exam preparation covers almost 70% of the total preparation required for the IES exam.
-Leaving only a few technical topics and the GS portion.
+3. GATE preparation already covers almost 70% of the syllabus required for ESE, leaving only a few extra technical topics and the General Studies portion.

-4. Preparing for two high-level exams with almost the same syllabus will help to prepare for both exams directly or indirectly.
+4. Preparing for two high-level exams that share a similar syllabus helps you prepare for both, directly or indirectly.

-With so many benefits, most of the students prepare for both the exams and work hard to crack them.
-To simplify your preparation journey, MADE EASY has introduced the GATE and ESE 2026 Foundation Course, which allows you to prepare for GATE and ESE without any hassle.
+With so many benefits, most students prepare for both exams and work hard to crack them.
+To make this preparation journey simpler, MADE EASY offers a dedicated GATE + ESE Classroom Course for 2027, helping aspirants prepare for both exams without any confusion.

 How can you prepare for both exams?